“Dear American Airlines:

 A disgusted mom.”

-This story was submitted to Love What Matters by Molly Schultz of Tried and True Mama.
-You can follow her on Instagram.
+This story was submitted to Love What Matters by a woman who wishes to remain anonymous.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more from Molly: